Rufneemkams4/aws-wordpress-deployment/README.md

-# aws-wordpress-deployment
+ # AWS WordPress Deployment (LAMP Stack on EC2)
 Deploying WordPress on AWS EC2 using Linux, Apache, MySQL, PHP

 # AWS WordPress Deployment Project

-## Overview
+## Project Overview

-This project demonstrates deploying a WordPress website on a Linux server hosted on AWS EC2.
-The goal was to practice cloud infrastructure deployment and Linux web server administration.
+This project demonstrates how to deploy a WordPress website on AWS EC2 using a Linux server and a LAMP stack (Linux, Apache, MySQL, PHP).

 ## Technologies Used

-AWS EC2
+- AWS EC2
-Linux
+- Linux
-Apache
+- Apache
-MySQL
+- MySQL
-PHP
+- PHP
-SSH
+- WordPress
+- Bash

 ## Skills Demonstrated